zalopay-oss/cannon/README.md

 ## Acknowledgements

 - Thanks to @anhld2, which served as an inspiration and guide in building this project.
-- Special thanks to @thinhda, @tranndc and @quyenpt for their work on making component-based theming a reality.
+- Special thanks to @thinhda, @tranndc and @quyenpt3 for their work on making component-based theming a reality.